ericem/sprintkit/README.rst

 ============

-SprintKit can be found on the Python Package Index (PyPI) and installed over the Internet using either `pip` or Setuptools `easy_install`.
+SprintKit can be found on the Python Package Index (PyPI) and installed over the Internet using either `pip` or Setuptool's `easy_install`.
 I prefer Pip because it handles dependencies and provides an unistall mechanism.

+The installation process has only been tested on Linux and Mac OSX.
+Since http-parser is a C exstension module you need a gcc compiler and the Python headers to build and install it.
+This isn't as scary as it seems and works out of the box on Mac, but you might have to install a few more things on your Linux machine.
+For instance if you are using a Debian based distro you will need the python-dev package as well as build-essential.

+You might be able to get this all working under Windows (cygwin would probably be the easiest), but I haven't tried it.

 Pip (the easy way)
 ----------------------